mattermost/docs/source/process/casestudy.rst

 Guest Article Announcements for Mattermost Apps and Services
 ----------------------------------------------------------------------------

-- Request a photo and a short biography from the guest blogger.
+- Request a photo and a short bio from the guest blogger.
 Multiple photos and guest bloggers are also encouraged.
+The size of the photo should not be too small so that it can be easily included in a banner.
+The bio can be as short as one to two sentences.
-- Create a banner which includes the author's photo (using a gray-scale effect), the guest company logo, and a heading.
+- Include a banner which includes the guest blogger's photo (using a gray-scale effect), the guest company logo, and a heading.
 Use this example as a template: https://about.mattermost.com/sourced-group-offers-mattermost-as-a-service-for-enterprises/.
-- Start with a short bio and introduction of the guest blogger.
+- Start the blog post with a short bio and introduction of the guest blogger.
 Include a link to the guest company website the first time the company name is mentioned in the text.
 - Include links to relevant websites throughout the post as applicable.
 - Include also a picture of the guest company's logo in the post.
 - At the end of the post, include a short summary of the guest company as well as a call for readers to share feedback on the company.